Watch Dogs (video game): Adaptations and sequels

 In June 2013, Variety reported that Ubisoft Motion Pictures was planning a film adaptation.
 That August, Sony Pictures Entertainment and New Regency were announced to be partnering with Ubisoft Motion Pictures on the project.
 Paul Wernick and Rhett Reese were later commissioned to write the film.
-A sequel, Watch Dogs 2, was released in November 2016, followed by Watch Dogs: Legion in October 2020.
 An animated series is also in development.

+A sequel, Watch Dogs 2, was released in November 2016.
+It received praise for its gameplay and setting, although its story and technical issues were criticized.
+A third game, Watch Dogs: Legion, was released in October 2020 to lukewarm reception.